-If you’ve ever toyed with the idea of growing out your hair, it’s time to give it a shot.
-Maybe you want to re-live some long-haired glory days.
-Perhaps you’re thinking you could channel a bit of that Jon Snow swagger.
-Or maybe you want to transcend the 1970s and 1990s (two decades known for shaggier locks) by perfecting the modern long look — choppier and more rugged.
-To help you on your follicle-filled adventure, we asked hair expert Cleve McMillan to walk us through the process of going long in the name of style.
+If you’ve ever toyed with the idea of growing out your hair, there’s really never been a better time to give it a shot (after all, how many of us have been getting regular trims this year?)
+To help you on your follicle-filled adventure, we asked hair expert Cleve McMillan to walk us through the process of going long.

 Pick A Logical Conclusion

 Whatever your inspiration, make sure you have a clear idea of what you’re going for from the start.
 “When somebody says to me, ‘I want to grow my hair out,’ the first thing I ask is what’s the end target?”
 McMillan says.
 You don’t need to have a photo of Brendan Fraser in Airheads in hand (though that might help), but you at least need to have a general idea of what your hair goals are.
 Layered?
 Grazing the top of your shoulders?
 “I can’t guide you on the runway unless I know where you’re flying,” McMillan explains.

 Ghost Your Barber

 Depending on the length you have in mind, be prepared to ignore your barber’s Siren’s Call for at least nine to 18 months.
 Trust us: in this situation, your barber’s like an ex — only bad things will happen if you text or call them.
 Hair grows at an average rate of half an inch per month for most people, so grab a ruler and do the math.
 Once your hair has grown beyond four inches in length, you can begin auditioning for a hair metal revival band.
 Until then…